-Are you instructor at University Center and looking for assistance from the UC Facilities Team?
-You can now submit requests online!
+Looking for assistance from the UC Facilities Team?
+You can submit requests online!
 See Facilties Request Form.
 If you need to see a map or are curious about where to park, see Parking.
-Also, Click Here to see the UC Hours of Operation for various departments
+Also, Click Here to see the UC Hours of Operation for various departments.

 Before the start of Fall Semester, UC-SF holds a Faculty Orientation that covers a variety of important topics related to your joining the UC learning community!
-On August 17, 2017 from 5:30p-6p, there will be food provided and then from 6p-7:30/8p in Avera Hall you'll have the opportunity to learn more about Title IX, D2L, etc. from presenters.
+The date and time for 2018 will be posted here.
+There will be food provided along with the opportunity to learn more about Title IX, D2L, etc. from presenters.
 This event is a great opportunity for you to get to know your colleagues, find out about resources available to you as a faculty member at UC-SF and ask questions!
 Look for an RSVP message sent to your inbox so that we can plan enough food/drink for everyone or click Faculty Orientation RSVP today to let us know you are planning to be there!

 Faculty Meeting Documents

 Faculty Development Opportunities

 Looking for development opportunities?
 Self-paced tutorials/trainings online can be found at the USD Center for Teaching and Learning.
 Do you have ideas or needs regarding development opportunities?
 Email Aaron Anthony, UC Academic Program Coordinator, today!

 Teaching at University Center and wanting to stay in the loop on what's new or coming up?
 Sent out via email two-three times a semester you will find valuable information to stay up-to-date!

 UC Teacher in Excellence Award (Click Here to Learn More)